jla690/unofficial_anilist_program/README.md

-Anilist website clone using FastAPI.
+Unofficial Anilist website clone using FastAPI for learning purposes.

 Currently handles:
 - Logging in